awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

 + [UpdateMaintenanceWindowTask](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateMaintenanceWindowTask.html)
 + [DeregisterTargetFromMaintenanceWindow](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterTargetFromMaintenanceWindow.html)

-For information about using the Systems Manager console to update a maintenance window, see [Update or delete a maintenance window \(console\)](sysman-maintenance-update.md)\.
+For information about using the Systems Manager console to update a maintenance window, see [Updating or deleting maintenance window resources \(console\)](sysman-maintenance-update.md)\.

 As you follow the steps in this tutorial, replace the values in italicized *red* text with your own options and IDs\.
 For example, replace the maintenance window ID *mw\-0c50858d01EXAMPLE* and the instance ID *i\-02573cafcfEXAMPLE* with IDs of resources you create\.